-Parents/Carers whose children have a disability and/or require special resources to sit the test must request this in writing either by completing the Warwickshire County Council 'Special Testing Requirements' form, located on their website: www.warwickshire.gov.uk/admissions or by emailing the Birmingham Grammar Schools at admissions@ske.uk.net to request their form (depending on which organisation you are registering with for the entrance test).
+Parents/Carers whose children have a disability and/or require special resources to sit the test must request this in writing either by completing the Warwickshire County Council 'Special Testing Requirements' form, located on their website: www.warwickshire.gov.uk/admissions or by emailing the Birmingham Grammar Schools at admissions@ske.uk.net or the individual grammar schools in Shropshire/Wolverhampton/Walsall to request their form (depending on which organisation you are registering with for the entrance test).
 Parents/Carers will be required to describe the child's disability and/or extra resources required to sit the test and must also supply detailed medical or professional evidence, eg an Educational Psychologist assessment report.
 Every effort will be made to accommodate disabled children sitting the entrance test.
-Forms are available from, and must be returned to, either Warwickshire Admissions or The Grammar Schools in

-Birmingham (depending on which organisation you are registering with for the entrance test) by 23.59 on 30 June 2023.
+Forms are available from, and must be returned to, either Warwickshire Admissions or The Grammar Schools in Birmingham or the individual grammar schools in Shropshire/Wolverhampton/Walsall (depending on which organisation you are registering with for the entrance test) by 16.00 on 30 June 2025.

-Parents/Carers making such a request will be notified by the end of July 2023 whether or not their request has been agreed.
+Parents/Carers making such a request will be notified by the end of July 2025 whether or not their request has been agreed.

-Any request forms received after this deadline may not be considered in time for the main testing sessions, but the child will still be able to sit the 2024 entrance test.
+Any request forms received after this deadline may not be considered in time for the main testing sessions, but the child will still be able to sit the entrance test for admission in 2026-2027.